citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-tebex-store.md

 6. Click **Settings** icon next to the command and set the **Require Player to be Online** to **Execute the command even if the player is offline**.
 7. Go to **Edit Package** and click **Update** to confirm the changes made.
 8. At this point you can setup your packages within the wrapper itself - you can do this within the <b>config.lua</b> inside the wrapper’s script folder on your server.
 9. Get your players to run **/redeem [Transaction ID]** on your server when they've made their purchase.
-The transaction ID will be sent to the players email adress after a purchase is made on your store.
+The transaction ID will be sent to the players email address after a purchase is made on your store.

 ## Useful Links